numbereself/caracAL/README.md

 Characters which disconnect or fail to connect in the first place will be automatically reloaded.
 If you want to prevent this behaviour call `parent.caracAL.shutdown()` within your code.

-If you are not comfortable storing a secret like your auth key plaintext in a file carcAL can read it from the process environment variables instead.
-Just set the environemnt var `AL_SESSION` to your session key and caracAL will use that instead.
+If you are not comfortable storing a secret like your auth key plaintext in a file caracAL can read it from the process environment variables instead.
+Just set the environment var `AL_SESSION` to your session key and caracAL will use that instead.

 ## No-Nonsense rewrite the game